 The decision came at the end of two rounds of formal community consultation over 12 months, with a total of 365 written submissions and many verbal presentations to Council.

-See the 2 December 2015 Council Report and Council Resolution.
+2 December 2015 Council Meeting outcomes

 The historic decision, taken after more than 18 months of community consultation and engagement, paved the way for the establishment of a new mini-suburb of up to 2500 homes catering for some 5000 residents, as well as commercial and retail spaces that will provide local employment.
 The site is owned by joint developers, Alphington Developments and Alpha Partners.